 The law prohibits all forms of forced or compulsory labor.
 The government did not effectively enforce the law.
-Penalties against forced labor carry punishments commensurate with serious crimes and were sufficient to deter violations.
+Penalties against forced labor carry punishments commensurate with those for analogous crimes such as kidnapping.
 The ILO expressed concern that membership in an illegal organization could result in prison labor, in contravention of Convention 105, Abolition of Forced Labor.

-While there were no forced labor investigations during the year, civil society reported that during the tourist season a small number of persons–including minors–were vulnerable to forced labor in underground economic activities in the drug trade and prostitution.
+While there were no forced labor investigations during the year, civil society representatives reported that a small number of persons–including minors–remained vulnerable to forced labor in underground economic activities in the drug trade and prostitution.

 c.
 Prohibition of Child Labor and Minimum Age for Employment

 The law bars the worst forms of child labor and sets the minimum working age at 14.
 Compulsory education ends at age 16.
 The law prohibits children and youth from working between the hours of 10 p.m. and 7 a.m.
 Children younger than age 18 may not work for more than 12 hours a day.
-Types of hazardous work prohibited to children are not specified by law or regulation.
+The laws and regulations do not specify the types of hazardous work prohibited to children.

-The government did not effectively enforce child labor laws.
-The Department of Labour did not conduct any inspections specifically related to child labor.
+The government did not effectively enforce child labor laws, and penalties were not commensurate with those for analogous crimes.
+The Department of Labor did not conduct any inspections specifically related to child labor.
 Instead, the government relied on general labor inspections to identify any child labor violations, but these inspectors had no specialized training on identifying child labor.
+The government, however, reported hiring an additional labor inspector to improve overall labor enforcement.
 There were no reported complaints related to child labor.
-Covered under its trafficking in persons legislation, penalties for child labor could result in 20 years’ imprisonment and were sufficient to deter violations.
+Covered under national trafficking-in-persons legislation, penalties for child labor could result in 20 years’ imprisonment and were sufficient to deter violations.

 d.
 Discrimination with Respect to Employment and Occupation